 Seminars and meetings

-Members of the Group participated in the organisation of recent international meetings:
+Members of the Group contributed to the work and organisation of recent international meetings:

 Random and Other Ergodic Problems (Isaac Newton Inst., Cambridge 22 - 26 June 2015)